miklevin/levinux/README.md

-(download ~25 MB) is a tiny virtual Linux server that runs from USB or Dropbox with a double-click (no install or admin rights required) on Macs, Windows or Linux PCs—making it the perfect learning environment and launching-off point for other projects, requiring JeOS boxes or a quick nix introcuction.
+(download ~25 MB) is a tiny virtual Linux server that runs from USB or Dropbox with a double-click (no install or admin rights required) on Macs, Windows or Linux PCs—making it the perfect learning environment and launching-off point for other projects, requiring just enough operating system and a quick introduction to generic nix systems.

-Think of it as an introduction to old-skool—more relevant now then ever as Linux/Unix gets embedded into everything, with an emphasis on an actual running of another Python/Flask project of mine, called Pipulate, that you can tear apart and swap-out with your own projects and modify to your liking.
+Levinux combines with another Github project of mine called Pipulate, so that you can see a live Python/Flask app running from http://localhost:8888.
+There will be a minimal (busybox) webserver on http://localhost:8080 after first run.

 --------------------------------------------------------------------------------
 # Installation Instructions